paolosalvatori/azure-iac-examples/bicep/aks-osm-appgwy-private-nginx/README.md

-# Application Gateway, NGINX Ingress with a private IP & OSM Service Mesh TLS/mTLS configuration
+# Demonstration of end to end encryption in transit for Application Gateway <-TLS-> NGINX Ingress (private IP) <-mTLS-> OSM Service Mesh

 A demonstration of how to configure a secure ingress path from Azure Application Gateway to a pod running in AKS as part of an OSM service mesh.